ShadowPlayer34/ShadowPlayer34/README.md

 ---

 ### :man_technologist: About Me :
-I am a IOS Developer from Belarus.
+I am a IOS Developer.
-- :telescope: I’m student and learning iOS Developing.
+- :telescope: I’m student and working as iOS Developer.

 - :zap: In my free time, I play games and try to be better as Developer.